solbu/hldig/README.md

 in place.

 ## Try it out
 At the following link you can try a search.
-This form calls htsearch to search the hl://Dig web site at [https://andy5995.github.io/hldig](https://andy5995.github.io/hldig)<br />
+This form calls htsearch<br />
+to search the hl://Dig web site at [https://andy5995.github.io/hldig](https://andy5995.github.io/hldig)<br />
 [hl://Dig Testing Ground](http://htdig.dreamhosters.com/)

 Project maintainer: Andy Alt